hotosm/toolbox/training materials/1-7_Hardware.md

 **When planning to use OpenDataKit:**

-Most any Android smartphone will do, as long as it has a relative modern Android version (4.1+).
+Most any Android smartphone will do, as long as it has a relativy modern Android version (4.1+).

 **When planning to use OpenMapKit:**